gortron/a-heroes-journey/README.md

 ## Installation

+1. Fork this repository.
-1. Clone the master branch to your local.
+2. Clone the master branch to your local.
-2. Move to the ../a-heroes-journey/ directory.
+3. Move to the ../a-heroes-journey/ directory.
-3. Run the following commands in your terminal:
+4. Run the following commands in your terminal:

 > $ bundle